 The exception to the common-law rules

 The exception to this is something called a constructive trust or an unjust enrichment.

 The unjust enrichment is the claim and constructive trust is the remedy.

-A common-law spouse, if it turns out that he or she contributed to the spouse’s property by either working the land or building a house or making a renovation to a building or paying on the mortgage, can claim for a return of the benefit imparted to the owner.
-The test for this is that a defendant must have had a benefit to the plaintiff’s detriment without a legal reason to benefit.
+If a common-law spouse contributed to the other spouse’s property by either working the land, building a house, making a renovation to a building or paying on the mortgage (or other value-added contributions to property), can claim a return of the benefit imparted to the owner.
+The test for this is that a defendant must have had a benefit to the plaintiff’s detriment without a legal reason for the benefit.
 A legal reason for the benefit may be that the labour was paid in wages or the use of the property was paid in rent.
 It does not apply only to common-law spouses.
 The same claim and remedy are available to people outside of a common-law relationship.
 A brother who helps a sister with a mortgage or help build a house for a neighbour, an unjust enrichment can arise.

 There are certain drawbacks to this approach because there are no identifiable dates from which to start the calculation, but a separation date is usually as clear as in the case of a marriage.

 The bottom line

 For most common-law couples who jointly own real estate or other substantial assets, they will in fact be split 50-50.
 In fact, it is not really a legal dispute to take one’s own property when a relationship ends.
 There are situations when this may not be automatic.